31 Beautiful Flowers That Will Bloom All Season Long

 In summer, Bougainvillea requires frequent, fairly plentiful, but not excessive watering.

-Bougainvillea is a vine-like or scrambling plant and is often seen along fences or climbing up trellises.
-It can be pruned to grow more like a shrub in a contained space.
-Tiny white flowers grow alongside brightly colored blooms that can be different shades of pink or purple.
+Bougainvillea is a vine-like plant often seen climbing trellises or lining fences.
+With regular pruning, it can also be shaped to grow more like a shrub in a contained space.
+Tiny white flowers are surrounded by brightly colored bracts in vibrant shades of pink or purple.

-This plant does have thorns and can be hard to cut back or thin out.
-It is great for coastal locations as it does tolerate salt and drought.
+This plant does have thorns and can be challenging to cut back or thin out.
+However, it’s an excellent choice for coastal locations, as it tolerates both salt and drought.

 Butterfly Pea